MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.37.md

 6. We require hunters participating in the dog season for rabbits to wear a hunter-orange cap.

-7. We allow the use of shotguns with nontoxic shot and rifles .22 magnum or smaller when hunting.
+7. You may use shotguns for hunting but only with nontoxic shot and rifles .22 caliber rimfire or smaller.
 We prohibit possession of toxic shot when hunting.

 *C. Big Game Hunting.* We allow hunting of white-tailed deer and feral hog on designated areas of the refuge in accordance with State regulations subject to the following conditions: